 It’s taken a toll.

 Some 89% of estate planners say their female clients have been negatively impacted by at least one of these factors, according to a survey from TD Wealth.
 As a result, 87% of planners made changes to their female clients’ estate plans to reflect their new financial situations.

 Let’s take a deeper look at why these changes are being made.
 “The lack of child care during the pandemic made it difficult for women to work in the same pre-pandemic manner, especially for women in professions that do not permit working from home or cannot be performed from home.
 Changes in financial circumstances routinely create a need to change an estate plan,” explains Kalimah White, Vice President and Wealth Strategist at TD Wealth.

-Additionally, women have taken the time to really reevaluate their relationships in the last year+.
+Additionally, women have taken the time to reevaluate their relationships since 2020.
 “The pandemic changed many people’s mindset as the slow-down in the world has given many the ability to reflect on their lives and provide perspective,” White says.
 This led to changes in guardianship for their minor children, beneficiary designations, or powers of attorney.
 This shows women were re-thinking who they trust to control their estates.
 “It is very possible that the shift occurred long ago, but many women are realizing that they must take action now to revise their estate plan as the pandemic has brought mortality to the forefront.”

 Many are worried about healthcare costs — prolonged life expectancy makes this a reality for women everywhere.
 While healthcare costs are always a concern, the pandemic shifted thinking, forcing many women to think about healthcare costs prior to a medical emergency, explains white.